robertorcosta/azure-docs.pt-br/articles/active-directory/reports-monitoring/concept-sign-ins.md

 ## <a name="office-365-activity-logs"></a>Logs de atividade do Office 365

-Você pode exibir os logs de atividade do Office 365 no [centro de administração do Microsoft 365](https://docs.microsoft.com/office365/admin/admin-overview/about-the-admin-center).
-Considere o ponto que, a atividade do Office 365 e os logs de atividade do Azure AD compartilham um número significativo de recursos de diretório.
-Somente o centro de administração Microsoft 365 fornece uma visão completa dos logs de atividades do Office 365.
+You can view Office 365 activity logs from the [Microsoft 365 admin center](https://docs.microsoft.com/office365/admin/admin-overview/about-the-admin-center).
+Consider the point  that, Office 365 activity and Azure AD activity logs share a significant number of the directory resources.
+Only the Microsoft 365 admin center provides a full view of the Office 365 activity logs.

-Você também pode acessar os logs de atividade do Office 365 programaticamente usando as [APIs de gerenciamento do office 365](https://docs.microsoft.com/office/office-365-management-api/office-365-management-apis-overview).
+You can also access the Office 365 activity logs programmatically by using the [Office 365 Management APIs](https://docs.microsoft.com/office/office-365-management-api/office-365-management-apis-overview).

-## <a name="next-steps"></a>Próximas etapas
+## <a name="next-steps"></a>Próximos passos

 * [Códigos de erro do relatório de atividade de entrada](reference-sign-ins-error-codes.md)
 * [Políticas de retenção de dados do Azure AD](reference-reports-data-retention.md)